If you are short of time, the answers to the following 4 questions should give you a great overview of Active Wow charcoal powder.

-Honest they have been, but it would be nice to know where on the scale the powder sat for peace of mind, I am sure you would agree with me that you would rather use a product at the lower end of the scale than the higher, providing it worked.
+Honest, they have been, but it would be nice to know where on the scale the powder sat for peace of mind, I am sure you would agree with me that you would rather use a product at the lower end of the scale than the higher, providing it worked.

 You might just want to consider this when making your purchasing decision.

-This leads on to another point.
+This leads to another point.

 I am all for new products to help us achieve better oral health and confidence to smile, but there are a lot of questions over the safety of activated charcoal as a replacement to or an addition to your brushing routine.

-There has been too little study to date on the effects of charcoal when used for brushing teeth and dentists are sceptical about it until they see evidence from propper trials; not just before and after photos from Margo and Jenny who happen to have tried it at home.
+There has been too little study to date on the effects of charcoal when used for brushing teeth and dentists are skeptical about it until they see evidence from propper trials; not just before and after photos from Margo and Jenny who happen to have tried it at home.

-Naturally a dentist is always going to advise caution and ultimately a little common sense comes into play.
+Naturally, a dentist is always going to advise caution and ultimately a little common sense comes into play.